 In 2001, Professor Sala was selected for commissioned service through the Broadened Opportunity for Officer Selection and Training program.
-Professor Sala graduated from the University of Colorado in 2003 with bachelor’s degrees in Political Science and International Affairs, a minor in Italian, and a certificate in Central and Eastern European History.
-He was commissioned as a Second Lieutenant in 2007 through the Naval Reserve Officer Training Corps program.
-After completing The Basic School and Infantry Officer Course, he reported to 1st Light Armored Reconnaissance Battalion, in Camp Pendleton, California, where he served as a platoon commander, and company executive officer with Company C—completing a deployment in support of Operation Iraqi Freedom.
+In 2007, he graduated from the University of Colorado at Boulder with a Bachelor of Arts in Political Science and International Affairs, a minor in Italian, and a certificate in Central and Eastern European History.
+After receiving his commission as a Second Lieutenant, he completed The Basic School and Infantry Officer Course.
+In 2008, he was awarded the Lieutenant Colonel Vic Taylor/Major General Edwin B. Wheeler Award for being the Distinguished Graduate of the Marine Corps Infantry Officer’s Course (Class 2-08).

 In 2008, Professor Sala reported to the 1st Light Armored Reconnaissance Battalion in Camp Pendleton, California, where he served as a platoon commander and company executive officer.
 Also, in 2008, he deployed to Iraq in support of Operation Iraqi Freedom.

 In 2010, Professor Sala was selected for service as Judge Advocate through the Excess Leave Program.
 He attended Vermont Law School, graduating with a Juris Doctor (Cum Laude) and a Master’s in Environmental Law and Policy (Magna Cum Laude).
 He was also the recipient of the 2013 Maximilian W. Kempner Award, which Vermont Law presents to the student who best embodies civility, integrity, fair-mindedness, and public service.

 After completing law school, Professor Sala reported to Legal Services Support Team, Camp Pendleton, California, where he served as Trial Counsel, Legal Team Echo, and Trial Counsel and Officer-in-Charge, Legal Team Delta.